-Like I said, I had never made pulled pork before so I was a little intimidated.
+As I said I had never made pulled pork before so I was a little intimidated.
 I looked through so many recipes.
 Some called for brine while many called for a rub.
 It all sounded like too much effort and complication.
-I mean, I have 5 kids and don’t have time for concocting some super duper rub that requires a laundry list of spices.
+I mean, I have 5 kids and don’t have time for concocting some super-duper rub that requires a laundry list of spices.
 I needed something simple that everyone would love.
 So, I came up with this recipe.

 Gather The Ingredients

 No brine.
 No rub.
 Just pork, Dr. Pepper, barbecue sauce and one onion.

 Delicious fall apart pork in about 2 hours!

 First, you’ll want to use the Sauté feature on the Instant Pot to brown the pork.

 I cut the 8 lbs pork shoulder into 4 pieces to make it easier to handle and made sure to get each piece nice and brown on all sides.